| Pro-people Media (English) Empowering Rural People through

 rights on the part of underprivileged people, most of whom live

+in rural areas.
 In the hill areas the traditional village-criers are

 still there.
 Wells and waterspouts were the regular meeting places